cheatchansovoth/Clockson/README.md

     Create an account or log in using an existing account.
     Browse the products and add items to your shopping cart.
-    Proceed to checkout and enter your shipping and payment information.
-    Confirm your order and receive a confirmation email.

 # Features

     User authentication using Firebase Authentication
     Shopping cart functionality using React Context API Product search and filtering
-    Order processing using Firebase Cloud Functions

 # Project Structure